-Containers offer the gardener great versatility, and are a fantastic way to experiment with planting and design.
-From short-term bedding displays to permanent features of small trees and topiary, container planting adds another dimension to the garden, softening corners, brightening dull spots and providing instant, yet easily changeable, results.
+Pots and containers offer the gardener great versatility, and are a fantastic way to experiment with planting and design.
+From short-term bedding displays to permanent features of small trees and topiary, planting in pots adds another dimension to the garden, softening corners, brightening dull spots and providing instant, yet easily changeable, results.

 When choosing your pot, stick to just one or two different materials.
 Take your cue from the style of the house and garden – red brick buildings are enhanced by terracotta containers, while a modern plot is the best backdrop for galvanised metal pots.

-Bigger pots have more impact and won’t dry out as quickly, but an eclectic group of small containers creates a quirky, ever-changing corner.
-Repetition can be effective, garden designers often use three or more identical containers planted with the same plants, for maximum impact.
+Bigger pots have more impact and plants growing in them won’t dry out as quickly, but an eclectic group of small containers creates a quirky, ever-changing scene.
+Repetition can be effective – garden designers often use three or more identical containers planted with the same plants, for maximum impact.

 Coreopsis looks great in a large pot combined with other annuals and perennials.
 Try combining with phormiums, euphorbia, nasturtiums and purple basil.

-The cottage-garden feel of these daisy-like flowers adds a sense of informality and movement to containers.
+The cottage-garden feel of daisy-like cosmos flowers adds a sense of informality and movement to pots and containers.
 They work well with plants with silver foliage, but they’re also effective on their own.

 Busy Lizzies are the perfect choice for shady gardens.
-Helped along by plenty of deadheading, they flower well into autumn.
+Deadhead them regularly to ensure they flower into autumn.

 Some clematis are suitable for growing in containers.
 Evergreen clematis is often sold tied to an upright stake, but its trailing habit makes it perfect for the edge of a container.
 Partner with spring bulbs for a dash of colour.

 Ivy is one of the most useful and attractive plants for pots.
-‘Ivalace’ has dark-green, shiny leaves with curled edges.
+Hedera helix ‘Ivalace’ has dark-green, shiny leaves with curled edges.

 Variegated foliage is a real pick-me-up all year round.
 For a striking display, try it with creeping Jenny, Lysimachia nummularia, tulips, golden narcissi or primroses.